Freaky Chakra: Production

-Principal photography began in Bangalore over a 21-day shoot schedule, and actress Deepti Naval stated that the film had been cut for the Indian film market to remove shots where her character took the lead in lovemaking.
+Principal photography began in Bangalore over a 21-day shoot schedule, and actress Deepti Naval stated that the film had been cut for the Indian film market to remove shots where her character took the lead in sex.
 The film was India's official entry for Toronto Reel Asian International Film Festival, and was released on 7 February 2003.
 The film is the only Hindi project for which Ouseppachan has composed music.

 Soundtrack

 The film has soundtrack composed by Ouseppachan.